kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 No.

-###### Will enabling / using this feature result in increasing size or count of existing API objects?
+###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 One existing type changes: `ResourceSlice.Spec` gains an optional `PartitionTypeAttribute *FullyQualifiedName` (gated behind